 Grantees may choose to provide TFA to participant households.
 However, not all households require such assistance.
-Supportive services grant funds should only be used as direct financial assistance when "but for" criteria are met.
-That is, after first considering readily available homeless and mainstream benefits (such as TANF, general assistance, and food stamps), the grantee must explore whether the household would be homeless "but for" the provision of SSVF TFA.
+Supportive services grant funds should only be used as direct financial assistance when "but for" criteria are met and, for homelessness prevention, when a participant meets or exceeds a grantee's approved targeting threshold score.
+That is, after first considering readily available homeless and mainstream benefits (such as TANF, general assistance, and food stamps), the grantee must explore whether the household would become or remain literally homeless "but for" the provision of SSVF TFA.
 When grantees do choose to provide TFA, it should be used as a supplement to services provided to a participant as part of a plan to increase the participant's housing stability.
 Per 38 CFR 62.34, eligible forms of temporary financial assistance are:

 - Rental assistance;

 - Utility-fee payment assistance;

 - Deposits (security or utility);

 - Moving costs;

 - Transportation (public transportation or car repair);

 - General Housing Stability Assistance;

 - Emergency Housing Assistance; and

 - Child care